 Get photographic release issues straight.
 Policies can be a bit different, but make sure you know the rules you need to respect.
 Work with your school’s administration to determine which students are on the no-publish photography list.
 Getting this information ahead of time (or at least at the event) will help you avoid those particular students as you take pictures.
 By front-loading that information, you don’t spend time taking pictures of the wrong students, only to find out later they are unusable.
 Of course, it’s hard to identify every student in the school, so make sure you have a plan to have someone else check behind you.

 Send the media alert.
 Actually, I always like to come up with a reason to send two media alerts.
-That way, I’ve got something to send around 10–14 days out, and then another for the week of.
+That way, I’ve got something to send around 10–14 days out, and then another for the following week.
 You could just send it again or send a straight follow-up email, but that can be a bit annoying.
 Journalists can receive hundreds of coverage requests in a given week, so there should not be an expectation that they will reply promptly and directly to each one—even if you are local.
 Besides, saving a piece of information and then dropping it as the event nears creates some excitement and some elevation that might pull someone off the fence.

 That said, the main goal of the second release is still all about reminding them.
 Media outlets are inundated with story ideas with so many possibilities.
 There’s not really such a thing as a slow news day.
 On top of that, many of the actual reporters/producers are early in their careers.
 They don’t always have good personal organization systems in place to manage themselves to a level where they’ll remember everything.
 That’s especially true in such a scattered and responsive industry.
 It’s always good to poke them with a stick.